Community Climate Funding logo Community Climate Funding logo

 BC Provincial Government

 The FireSmart Community Funding & Supports program provides funding to local governments and First Nations in BC to increase community resiliency by undertaking community-based FireSmart planning and activities that reduce the community’s risk from wildfire.
 The First Nations’ Emergency Services Society (FNESS), the Forest Enhancement Society of BC (FESBC) and the Union of BC Municipalities (UBCM) are working with the Ministry of Forests (Ministry) to deliver the FireSmart Community Funding & Supports program.
+The FireSmart program is part of the broader Community Resiliency Investment (CRI) program which is intended to reduce the risk of wildfires and mitigate their impacts on BC communities.

 Eligible Community

-All First Nations (bands, Treaty First Nations, and Indigenous National Governments with authority for lands
+All First Nations (bands, Treaty First Nations, and Indigenous National Governments with authority for lands and resources) and local governments (municipalities and regional districts) in BC are eligible to apply.

 Required Community Contribution